Financial AidBack To Top

 IVCC Foundation Scholarships

-Each year, about 200 students earn scholarships through the IVCC Foundation ranging in value from $500 to $4,500.
-Over the past seven years alone, the Foundation has awarded over $700,000.
+Each year, more 200 students earn scholarships through the IVCC Foundation ranging in value from $500 to $4,500.
+Over the past five years alone, the Foundation has awarded over $1.4 million.

-In all, more than 120 scholarships are available for students to apply for between December and February 7th.
-Scholarships are awarded the following fall semester.
+In all, more than 150 scholarships are available for students to apply for between December and early February.
+Scholarships are awarded for the following fall semester.